About the Project

 A step-by-step examination of various factors that were blamed for the extended power outage on the ERCOT electricity grid in February 2021 reveals that no single factor fully explains the calamity.
 The authors make several recommendations in this working paper.

 ERCOT Generation by Resource: A Time-Lapse of Texas Fuel Mix in Electricity Generation

 The Electric Reliability Council of Texas (ERCOT) manages the state’s power grid and serves over 25 million customers, or about 90% of the population in Texas.
 The state is the largest electricity producer and consumer in the nation.
 The tremendous growth in wind capacity in Texas also makes it the largest wind power producing state.
 A significant fraction of power demand is met by natural gas.
 Today, natural gas-fired power plants produce about half of ERCOT’s total electricity, followed by wind (20%), coal (16%), and nuclear (10%).
 In contrast, in 2009, natural gas provided about 48% of ERCOT’s total electricity output while coal and nuclear supplied 35% and 10%, respectively.
 Wind only constituted 5% of the fuel mix that year.

 It is also important to recognize the seasonal and daily volatility of electricity, especially in a system like ERCOT where intermittent renewables like wind and solar are becoming increasingly important.

-This time-lapse videos above show the daily electric generation by fuel within ERCOT from January 1, 2009, to August 31, 2021, and will be updated quarterly.
+This time-lapse videos above show the daily electric generation by fuel within ERCOT from January 1, 2009, to November 2022 and will be updated twice a year.
 The chart displays the generation data at the 15-minute interval and is overlaid with the day ahead load forecast (projected demand) beginning June 5, 2011.